 Where we won’t be: Remember how Chris Graham quit his job as an exterminator last June to start with an electrical company?
 He was promised lots of things when he was offered a job there (that he didn’t apply for–it came to him) and now that he’s been there a while, it’s obvious that lots of promises are not being kept.
 Chris loves the work he’s doing, but is really unhappy with the company.
 It’s also not a very healthy place for a recovering addict to work, if you get my drift.
 There’s just a lot of things going on he can’t be around.
 So soon–maybe even next week–he’s heading back to his old job as an exterminator.
 We felt so strongly that God’s hand was in the career change and then felt so brokenhearted when it was not what we expected.
 But Chris learned being an electrician is something he really wants to do so he’s going to start schooling in the fall to become a licensed electrician while working as an exterminator.
 I have been praying for so long that Chris would find something he was passionate about and could make a career out of (a career that could support a family, come with benefits, etc.), and we felt so sure the job change was the start of that.
 It really knocked the wind out of our sails to realize this job wasn’t what we thought it was going to be.
 I believe God was doing it to show Chris something he was good at, but not with that company.
 It’s funny how I always think I know what God is answering and this is another example of him telling me to stop acting like a know-it-all and listen more.
 And maybe relax, too.

-What we’ll be focusing on: traveling the country (see above), saving for college (we want to be financially prepared to pay for four years of college for both daughters–gulp), and living in community (remember that small group we’re supposed to be starting?
+What we’ll be focusing on: traveling the country (see above), saving for college (we want to be financially prepared to pay for four years of college for both daughters–gulp), and living in community.
 I’m probably reacting slower than I’m supposed to, but come August, it’s go time).
 We want to continue to live debt-free; I know people have questions about this, and I’m planning a series for the beginning of April to talk about finances so stay tuned.
 Paying off debt was hard.
 Who knew staying debt-free is also a lot of effort?
 Blah.
 I think another goal we have, which we really don’t talk about much but probably should, is to push ourselves out of our comfort zone more.
 Like I said earlier, we’re in a lull and while I love the quiet, I also don’t want to become lazy.
 I feel we’re at a healthy spot, but growing together sounds exciting too.
 And finally, our primary focus is raising kids that aren’t turds.
 I take that job very serious.

 These pictures hang on our fridge.
 They’re from a photo booth from a wedding in 2012 and when I look at them (which is often–I love all the delicious things in our fridge), they make me laugh.
 We had climbed into the photo booth and the pictures had started before we were ready, but they captured our relationship perfectly.